 Modern pentathlon was introduced as a new sport with the resurgence of the modern Olympics in the early 1900s.
-Pierre de Coubertin (the founder of the modern Olympics) selected pentathlon to mirror the ancient Greek pentathlon, which consisted of running, javelin, discus, long jump, and wrestling.
+Pierre de Coubertin (the founder of the modern Olympics) originated pentathlon to mirror the ancient Greek pentathlon, which consisted of running, javelin, discus, long jump, and wrestling.
 The events chosen for modern pentathlon represent the diverse attributes of a Napoleonic officer, including:

 Modern pentathlon is five sports combined into four events, competed in the span of one day.